microsoft/bc2adls/.assets/Setup.md

 ![Sample storage account](/.assets/storageAccount.png)

 ## Configuring the Dynamics 365 Business Central
-In order to export the data from inside Dynamics 365 Business Central (BC) to the data lake, you will need to add a configuration to make BC aware of the location in the data lake.
+In order to export the data from inside BC to the data lake, you will need to add a configuration to make BC aware of the location in the data lake.

 ### Step 4.
 Enter the BC settings
 Let us take a look at the settings show in the sample screenshot of the main `Page 82560 - Export to Azure data lake Storage` below,
 - **a)** The container name (defaulted to `business-central`) inside the storage account where the data shall be exported as block blobs.
 The export process creates this location if it does not already exist.
 Please ensure that the name corresponds to the requirements as outlined at [Naming and Referencing Containers, Blobs, and Metadata - Azure Storage | Microsoft Docs](https://docs.microsoft.com/en-us/rest/api/storageservices/Naming-and-Referencing-Containers--Blobs--and-Metadata).
-- **b)** The tenant id at which the app registration created above resides (refer to **b)** in the picture at Step 1)
+- **b)** The tenant id at which the app registration created above resides (refer to **b)** in the picture at [Step 1](/.assets/Setup.md#step-1-create-an-azure-service-principal))
 - **c)** The storage account in which the data are stored
-- **d)** The Application (client) ID from the App registration (refer to **a)** in the picture at Step 1)
+- **d)** The Application (client) ID from the App registration (refer to **a)** in the picture at [Step 1](/.assets/Setup.md#step-1-create-an-azure-service-principal))
-- **e)** The client credential key you had defined (refer to **c)** in the in the picture at Step 1)
+- **e)** The client credential key you had defined (refer to **c)** in the in the picture at [Step 1](/.assets/Setup.md#step-1-create-an-azure-service-principal))
 - **f)** The size of the individual data payload that constitutes a single REST Api upload operation to the data lake.
 A bigger size will surely mean less number of uploads but might consume too much memory on the BC side.
 Note that each upload creates a new block on the blob in the data lake.
 So the size of such blocks are constrained as described at [Put Block (REST API) - Azure Storage | Microsoft Docs](https://docs.microsoft.com/en-us/rest/api/storageservices/put-block#remarks).

 ![The Export to Azure Data Lake Storage page](/.assets/bcAdlsePage.png)

 ## Configuring the Azure Synapse workspace
-This section deals with consolidation of the data that was uploaded to the data lake from the Dynamics 365 Business Central (BC).
+This section deals with consolidation of the data that was uploaded to the data lake from the BC.
 Note that this step is optional if you always upload the dataset in full to the data lake and do not care for increments since last upload- in that case, it may be sufficient to just use the `deltas.manifest.cdm.json` as the CDM folder end point.
 The general case, however, is assumed to be that you would run the exports from BC periodically and that would generate incremental changes loaded in the deltas CDM folder.
 The following guide takes you through steps to consolidate those increments into one data source- the first two steps are about installing the integration.
 The guide takes you through executing the pipeline as well as consuming the data generated in the CDM folders.

 ### Step 5.
 Create an Azure Synapse Analytics workspace
 Here you must provide the following and click on Create to create the workspace